 1. Intent Classifier

 The intent classifier takes the user’s input, identifies its meaning and relates back to one of the intents that the chatbot supports.
+This process is called as intent classification.
 A classifier is a way to categorize pieces of data - in this case, a sentence - into several different categories.
 Much like how humans classify objects into sets, such as a violin is an instrument, a shirt is a type of clothing, and happiness is an emotion, chatbots will classify each section of a sentence into broken down categories to understand the intention behind the input it has received.
 There are several options available to developers for this:

 - Machine Learning Algorithms: Uses various machine learning algorithms to create a multi-class classification.